 What's happened

 South African golfer Casey Jarvis secured his second consecutive European Tour win at the South African Open, earning spots in The Masters and The Open.
-His victory at Stellenbosch marked a significant step in his career, moving into the top 100 worldwide rankings.
+His victory at Stellenbosch moved him into the top 100 worldwide rankings, signaling his rising status in professional golf.

 What's behind the headline?